 If your car is experiencing any of these problems, the easiest way of dealing with the problem is to get the battery tested by a mechanic.
 This test will identify how much power is left in the battery.
 If the test indicates that the battery has deteriorated past a certain point, a battery replacement will be your best bet to keep your vehicle running reliably.

 Check out all the car batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on the signs of a weak car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+For more information on the signs of a bad car battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pexels.